 In-Room Amenities & Guest Services

-All accommodations include satellite TV, in-room Keurig coffee maker, safe, telephone, hair dryer, full bath and air conditioning.
+All accommodations include satellite TV, safe, telephone, hair dryer, full bath, coffeemaker, and air conditioning.

 The entire hotel is designated non-smoking.
 If you smoke in a guest room, a charge of $175 will be added.